wp-plugins/better-search/readme.txt

 1. Options in WP-Admin - General options
 2. Options in WP-Admin - Output options
-3. Options in WP-Admin - Custom Styles
+3. Options in WP-Admin - Custom CSS
+4. Options in WP-Admin - Reset count
+5. Better Search widget

 == Frequently Asked Questions ==

 If your question isn't listed here, please open a new thread at the <a href="hhttp://wordpress.org/support/plugin/better-search">WordPress.org support forum</a>.
 I monitor the forums on an ongoing basis.
 If you're looking for email based support, please see <a href="http://ajaydsouza.com/support/">details here</a>.

 = Can I customize the output? =

 Better Search has a huge set of options that help you customise the output or fine tune the results without leaving the comfort of your WordPress site.
 Goto **Settings > Better Search** to configure.